 When deciding what symbols to store in your annotation feature class, choose a default symbol for each annotation class when you create it, and then add any other symbols containing the properties you'll commonly need.
 For properties that are seldom needed, you can apply them on a feature-by-feature basis.
 A limited number of features storing their own symbol properties have little impact on the storage requirements and performance of a feature class.

 When editing your annotation feature class, you may see a red bounding box instead of your annotation text.
+See the image below for an example.
 This indicates that the SymbolID for the annotation feature has become disconnected from its text symbol.

 This can happen in two ways: